microsoft/WSL/README.md

 Additional tags may be used to denote specific types of issues.

+- **9p-file-server** - The issue is related to the 9P file server that serves Linux files to be accessed by Windows applications.

 ## Closing:

 Issues may be closed by the original poster at any time.
 We will close issues if: